AAA1459/SkinModHelper/docs/guide/README.md

 More Miscellaneous
 ---------------------
-1. SkinModHelper have some introduce of special textures, and collected various sources of IDs animation.
+1. SkinModHelper have some introduce of special textures, and collected various the sources of IDs animation.
    [clike here for check wiki](https://github.com/AAA1459/SkinModHelper/wiki/Textures-list-of-Various-Type#special-texture-settingreskin)

 2. more complicated things